 About the position

-- Prepare written reports and oral presentations on research projects.
+- Prepare written reports to specification and make oral presentations of research projects.

 - Experience in measuring T cell responses is required.
-Expertise in discovery and development of T cell-targeted therapeutics for cancer is strongly preferred.
+Discovery of novel mechanisms of tumor immunosuppression is preferred.

-- Excellent time management and organizational skills are required.
+- Strong writing and organizational skills are essential.